-And at first glance, it seems like the parable in our Gospel lesson is about money as well.
+And at first glance, it seems like the parable in our Gospel lesson this morning is about money as well.
 Huge sums of money, in fact.
-A few weeks ago, I preached another sermon about a man who had a debt of 10,000 talents.
-And I told you then that a talent is a gold brick worth 20 years wages.
+Money measured in talents.
+A talent, if you're not aware, is a gold brick worth about 20 years wages.
 Hundreds of thousands of dollars, in today's money.

-It's worth so much in fact that in the NIV translation of it, they stopped referring to talents at all and just call them "bags of gold."
-It's pretty accurate, actually.
-A talent was a lot of money.
+It's worth so much in fact that in the NIV translation of this passage, they stopped referring to talents at all and just call them "bags of gold."
+It's a pretty accurate image, actually, if a little imprecise.
+A talent was simply a lot of money.

 And so we've got these men who are given these bags of gold.
 Now when I say that they are "given," I don't mean given as a gift.
 The first verse in the passage says that the master "entrusted to them his property."
 He'll be away.
 He doesn't need it.
 So he's loaning this money to them.
 Investing it in them.
 Trusting that they will use it wisely until he returns.
-And maybe even pay him back with a little interest.
+And then pay it back to him with interest.